kalibrado/jf-avatars/README.md

 ## 🖼️ Screenshots

-Here are some screenshots demonstrating the functionality and UI of the **js-avatars** project across different devices.
+Here are some screenshots demonstrating the functionality and UI of the **jf-avatars** project across different devices.

 ### Desktop View